Bears in Trees

-Bears in Trees are an English indie rock band from Croydon, South London, England, consisting of bassist and vocalist Iain Gillespie, drummer George Berry, vocalist Callum Litchfield and guitarist Nicholas "Nick" Peters.
-The band tends to reject genre labels, preferring to call themselves a 'dirtbag boyband.'
+Bears in Trees are an English indie rock band from Croydon, South London, England.
+The group consists of bassist and vocalist Iain Gillespie, drummer George Berry, vocalist Callum Litchfield and guitarist Nicholas "Nick" Peters.
+The band rejects traditional genre labels, dubbing themselves a 'dirtbag boyband.'

-In October 2020, Bears in Trees announced that they had been signed by Boston label Counter Intuitive Records.
-The band is no longer signed to this label, and released their fourth album How to Build an Ocean: Instructions independently after rejecting a "major record label deal."
+In October 2020, Bears in Trees signed to Boston label Counter Intuitive Records, releasing their debut studio album and everybody else smiled back on the label in 2021.
+However, the band subsequently went independent with their 2024 album How to Build an Ocean: Instructions after rejecting a "major record label deal."

 History

+2014–2015: Formation and Let's Sleep On It

-Childhood friends Callum Litchfield and Iain Gillespie met in primary school.
-The two would later go on to meet and befriend Nick Peters in secondary school after Gillespie discovered that both they and Peters enjoyed listening to Fall Out Boy.
-The three of them attended an all-boys Catholic secondary school, which they have since described as "intolerant and outdated".
-They formed pop-punk band The November Criminals alongside another friend from school, recording EP Laughing Gas Smile with the help of George Berry, whom Litchfield had met after transferring elsewhere for college.
+Callum Litchfield, Iain Gillespie and Nick Peters attended the same all-boys Catholic secondary school, which they have since described as "intolerant and outdated".
+Primary school friends, Litchfield and Gillespie, befriended Peters after discovering their mutual love for Fall Out Boy.
+Alongside another friend from school, the trio went on to form pop-punk band The November Criminals.
+The band's EP Laughing Gas Smile was recorded with the help of George Berry, a college acquaintance of Litchfield.

-Following the dissolution of The November Criminals in late 2014, they decided to form a new band with Berry, naming it Bears in Trees.
+Following the dissolution of The November Criminals in late 2014, Litchfield, Gillespie, Peters and Berry decided to form Bears in Trees.
+They had initially struggled to find a suitable band name, going through names such as 'Royal Jellyfish' before settling on an adapted version of the name 'Bears in Submarines', suggested to them by a band name generator.

 The newly-formed band wrote and released their first project in September 2015, a collection of ten songs entitled Let's Sleep on It.
-Their first shows were played in libraries and in car parks.
-Initially the band members switched instruments for each song, but they settled on Berry as the drummer and producer, Gillespie as the bassist and Peters as the guitarist.
-Litchfield would play most other instruments such as ukulele and keys, and both Gillespie and Litchfield would serve as lead vocalists.
-Both Gillespie and Peters contributed lyrics to songs, with the first song to feature Peters' lyrics being the now-Bandcamp exclusive 'Nick's Wild Night In'.
+Their first shows were played in libraries and car parks.
+Initially, the band members switched instruments for each song, but they settled on Berry as the drummer and producer, Gillespie as the bassist and Peters as the guitarist.
+Gillespie and Litchfield were established as the band's lead vocalists, with Litchfield also playing most of the other instruments used by the band, such as the ukulele and keys.
+Lyrics were written by both Gillespie and Peters, with the first song to feature Peters' lyrics being the now Bandcamp-exclusive 'Nick's Wild Night In'.

-After the release of Let's Sleep On It, the members of the band relocated to different cities across England to attend university, and were only able to meet occasionally to perform shows and make music.
-Between 2016 and 2019 the band released album Just Five More Minutes, the collection of short interludes Bits n' Pieces, singles Fly Out To Alaska and Sitting Pretty, and EP I See Blue, before moving back to their hometown of Croydon.